-Law / Decree / Decision Relevant Provisions Health and Safety Decree 11802/2008 - Occupational prevention, safety, and health in all enterprises subject to the Code of Labor Provides the general regulations for the prevention of occupational hazards and accidents, and the promotion of health and safety in all industrial establishments subject to the Labor Law.
-These cover prevention and safety, occupational health, the safe use of chemicals at work, as well as occupational noise standards Cultural and Municipal Law 166/1933 - Antiquity Law amended by law 37/2008 This law defines heritage and antiquity, identifies its ownership, states legislation for excavation and judicial procedures due to violation Decree-Law 118/1977 - Municipal Act Defining the responsibilities of municipalities Law 37/2008 - Cultural Policy Law Any archaeological artefact located in Lebanon and deemed to be of historical, artistic, architectural or anthropological significance by the Ministry of Culture must be protected Traffic Law 243/2012 - New Traffic Law Provide general driving rules and defines the penalties upon violation of the law General Legislative Decree 340/1943 - Penal Code The law defines the type of crimes such as rape; lewd acts by threat, violence, or against minors; and other similar crimes.
+Law / Decree / Decision Relevant Provisions Health and Safety Decree 11802/2008 - Occupational Provides the general regulations for the prevention of occupational prevention, safety, and health in all enterprises subject to the Code of Labor industrial establishments subject to the Labor Law.
+These cover prevention and safety, occupational health, the safe use of chemicals at work, as well as occupational noise standards Cultural and Municipal Law 166/1933 - Antiquity Law amended by This law defines heritage and antiquity, identifies its ownership, states law 37/2008 legislation for excavation and judicial procedures due to violation Decree-Law 118/1977 - Municipal Act Defining the responsibilities of municipalities Law 37/2008 - Cultural Policy Law Any archaeological artefact located in Lebanon and deen historical, artistic, architectural or anthropological significance by the Ministry of Culture must be protected Traffic Law 243/2012 - New Traffic Law Provide general driving rules and defines the penalties upon violation of the law General Legislative Decree 340/1943 - Penal Code The law defines the type of crimes such as rape; lewd acts by threat, violence, or against minors; and other similar crimes.
 It also states punishments and legality of penalties Law 58/1991 - Expropriation Law States general and specific provisions for land acquisition.
 Also is includes improvement tax resulting from the implementation of public works.
 Despite that no expropriation activities will be done; this law is added because OP 4.12 was triggered by the project Law 53/2017 - Amendment of Penal Code Under sexual violence Article 522 of the Penal Code exonerated a perpetrator of kidnapping and adultery who married his victim.
 This was repealed in this law